Kumarabh/git-commands/README.md

 #### Show changes of last commit
 $ git show b7cac31a7680874f79177fa021f8246d9b6093fb

-#### Undo the last commit and remove all changes in working directory
+#### BRING COMMITED CHANGES TO STAGING AREA + DELETES STAGING AREA + WORKING DIRECTORY - Undo the last commit and remove all changes in working directory -

+$ git reset --hard <Commit ID>
-$ git reset --hard HEAD^1
+$ git reset --hard HEAD^1 OR
+$ git reset --hard HEAD^ OR

-#### Undo the last commit and bring the commited changes in to staged and leave working directory changes as it is
+#### BRING THE COMMITED CHANGES TO STAGING AREA - KEEP STAGING AREA + WORKING DIRECTORY - Undo the last commit and bring the commited changes in to staged and leave working directory changes as it is -
 $ git reset --soft HEAD^1